Ephigenia/franklin/README.md

 # DESCRIPTION

-Franklin is a very basic PHP5-Script that collects data from various tests that you’ve configured from websites and services for a later display as charts in a report page.
+Franklin is a very basic PHP5-script that collects data from various tests that you’ve configured from websites and services for a later display as charts in a report page.

 # REQUIREMENTS

 * PHP 5.2 or later
+* PHP Curl module (e.g. "php5-curl" package)

 # INSTALLATION

 1. copy all files into an extra directory in your webspace
-2.	make the directory `/data` writable by cron.php
+2. make the directory `/data` writable by the user running cron.php (see below)
 3. edit `/config/config.php` to your own desires
-4. 	create a cron job that calls cron.php periodically (for example every 10 minutes)
+4. create a cron job that calls cron.php periodically (e.g. every 10mins)
+   example: "*/10 * * * * user  php5 -f /path/to/cron.php 2>&1 > /dev/null"
-5.	open the root directory in your webbrowser to see the reports
+5. open the Franklin root directory in your webbrowser to see the reports

 # UPDATES/FEEDBACK

 Franklin will be updated from time to time.
 Check the official [Franklin Homepage](http://code.marceleichner.de/project/franklin) and the [github page](http://github.com/Ephigenia/franklin) for updates, new tests or contact to the developers.

 # Changelog